 The OSHA Lead Construction Standard regulates lead exposure to construction workers.

 The OSHA Lead General Standard Industry standard regulates non-construction exposure to lead.

 The EPA regulates lead exposures to the public and the environment.

-EPA’s 2008 Lead-Based Paint Renovation, Repair and Painting (RRP) Rule (as amended in 2010 and 2011), regulates renovation, repair and painting projects that disturb lead-based paint in homes, child care facilities and pre-schools built before 1978.
+EPA’s 2008 Lead-Based Paint Renovation, Repair, and Painting (RRP) Rule (as amended in 2010 and 2011), regulates renovation, repair, and painting projects that disturb lead-based paint in homes, child care facilities, and pre-schools built before 1978.
 These activities can create hazardous lead dust when surfaces with lead paint, even from many decades ago, are disturbed.
-The rule requires workers to be certified and trained in the use of lead-safe work practices, and requires renovation, repair, and painting firms to be EPA-certified.
-The RRP rule is focused on focused on protecting children below the age of 6, pregnant mothers and the public from the hazards associated with exposures to lead-based paint.
+The rule requires workers to be certified and trained in the use of lead-safe work practices and requires renovation, repair, and painting firms to be EPA-certified.
+The RRP rule is focused on protecting children below the age of 6, pregnant mothers, and the public from the hazards associated with exposures to lead-based paint.

-You can find more information on EPA’s EPA Lead website for information on EPA lead regulations and programs, including the RRP program.
+You can find more information on the EPA Lead website for information on EPA lead regulations and programs including the RRP program.

 EHS provides the following lead safety services.

 - Regulatory and safety guidance on activities that may disturb lead or lead-based paint materials

 - Air monitoring to ensure employees are not being over exposed to lead as defined by OSHA